-Mexico, the 2nd largest Latin American economy, is experiencing shifts in its economic model, putting itself on the path to more lucrative opportunities.
-Trade and investment opportunities throughout the region are both accessible and profitable.
+Mexico, the 2nd largest Latin American economy, is experiencing shifts in its economic model, putting itself on the path to more lucrative opportunities .
+Trade and investment opportunities throughout the region are both accessible and profitable and that is when a Trade Lawyer in Mexico will come in handy.
 Mexico’s strategic location in the middle of the Americas, access to 2 oceans, government policies that encourage foreign participation (12 FTA with 46 Countries) and the modernisation of Mexican customs have strongly contributed to the economic and commercial success of the country.
 A big part of this success can be attributed to the growth in international trade, notably to import into Mexico.

 Reduced trade barriers and simplified documentation processes have facilitated the growth of international trade in Mexico.
 However, despite a simplified process, complications may present themselves during the importation process – resulting in fines, delayment at customs or the confiscation of merchandise.